 SS is typically run through the command line interface although it can also be called from another program such as R or the SS-GUI or a script file (such as a DOS batch file).
 SS is compiled for Windows, Mac, and Linux operating systems.
 The memory requirements depend on the complexity of the model you run, but in general, SS will run much slower on computers with inadequate memory.
-See the section 11 for additional notes on methods of running SS.
+See the section 13 for additional notes on methods of running SS.

 Communication with the program is through text files.
 When the program first starts, it reads the file starter.ss, which typically must be located in the same directory from which SS is being run.
 The file starter.ss contains required input information plus references to other required input files, as described in section 3.
 The names of the control and data files must match the names specified in the starter.ss file.
 File names, including starter.ss, are case-sensitive on Linux and Mac systems but not on Windows.
+The echoinput.sso file outputs how the executable read each input file and can be used for troubleshooting when trying to get a model setup correctly.
 Output from SS is as text files containing specific keywords.
 Output processing programs, such as the SS GUI, Excel, or R can search for these keywords and parse the specific information located below that keyword in the text file.

-5 Starter.ss
+5 Starter File Syntax